cloud-gov/cg-dashboard/CONTRIBUTING.md

 Before contributing, we encourage you to read our CONTRIBUTING policy (you are here), our LICENSE, and our README, all of which should be in this repository.
 If you have any questions, or want to read more about our underlying policies, you can consult the 18F Open Source Policy GitHub repository at https://github.com/18f/open-source-policy, or just shoot us an email/official government letterhead note to [18f@gsa.gov](mailto:18f@gsa.gov).

 ## High-level roadmap
-The cloud.gov deck is currently being refactored to port the codebase from angular to unit-tested react.
-In doing so, it will take UI/UX cues from the  [community web ui](https://github.com/icclab/cf-webui), and merge that design with the visual [cloudgov-style](https://github.com/18F/cg-style) to create a unified cloud.gov experience.
+The cloud.gov dashboard is a unit-tested react single page application.
+It's previous version, available at [console.cloud.gov](https://console.cloud.gov) was an angular app, and is available at the `deprecated` branch.

 The work on cloud.gov front end fits into a higher level roadmap for all of cloud.gov.
 For now, this is in [another tool](https://18f.aha.io/products/CGP/bookmarks/project_timelines/new) only accessible by 18F personnel.
 Soon we will publish the information.

 ## Workflow
 Tracking work and progress is currently being done through [Zenhub](https://www.zenhub.io/), which adds a browser extension to add additional agile features to github.
-The main feature Zenhub adds is a "Boards" page which is an agile board detailing the state of work for the deck.
+The main feature Zenhub adds is a "Boards" page which is an agile board detailing the state of work for the dashboard.

 ### Board workflow
 - Stories or ideas for features can start in backlog or icebox.